 The Mission In Gladstone

 The Mission to Seafarers in Gladstone was established in 1970 by The Revd Peter Calaminus.
 The Port Authority provided him with an office and later he moved the MTS to a recreational centre for seafarers located at the Auckland Point Terminal.
 These were closed as a result of further northern growth of the port.
-The present Mission Centre was constructed in its current location at the corner of Bryan Jordan Drive and Alf O’Rourke Drive with the financial support of the International Transport Workers Federation (ITF).
+The present Mission Centre, now known as Gladstone Seafarers Centre, was constructed in its current location at the corner of Bryan Jordan Drive and Alf O’Rourke Drive with the financial support of the International Transport Workers Federation (ITF).
 The Centre was built in 1997 and is located on Gladstone Ports Corporation (GPC) land that was offered freely to the Mission and selected as a central location to service the port and any future port expansion.

 Facilities provided at the mission centre in Gladstone include: